-Pursuant to ANCINE (Brazilian National Film Agency) regulation, all advertising campaigns and cinematographic productions (except journalism), including those that will NOT be aired in Brazil, must be filmed in partnership with a Brazilian production company registered with ANCINE.
+Per ANCINE (Brazil's national film agency) regulation, all advertising campaigns and cinematographic productions (except journalism), including those that will NOT be aired in Brazil, must be filmed in partnership with a Brazilian production company registered with ANCINE.

 The local production company will respond to Ancine on behalf of the foreign production company.
-In addition to acting as a communication channel with Ancine, the Brazilian company is responsible for the compliance with local legislation and assistance in customs clearance, hiring of local crew, rental of material-handling equipment, and obtaining permits.
-We have made available a local production company catalogue.
+In addition to acting as a communication channel with Ancine, the Brazilian company is responsible for compliance with local legislation and assistance in customs clearance, hiring of local crew, rental of handling equipment, and obtaining permits.

+We have made available a local production company catalog.
 Learn more about it on item 2.2.2.